-As stated above, the goals and objectives of the P/MAs presented herein are to address any existing or potential Undesirable Results by the GSP implementation deadline for Kern County (i.e., by January 2040).
+As stated above, the goals and objectives of the P/MAs presented herein are to address any existing or potential Undesirable Results by the GSP implementation deadline for Kern County Subbasin (i.e., by January 2040).
 As such, P/MAs will be implemented incrementally to achieve this goal.

-For the purpose of this section, SWID GSAs P/MA implementation schedule is separated into two sections: SWID GSA without the 7th Standard Annex (herein referred to as "SWID"), and the 7th Standard Annex (herein referred to as "7th Standard Annex").
+For the purpose of this section, SWID GSAs P/MA implementation schedule is separated into two sections: SWID GSA without the 7th Standard Annex, and the 7th Standard Annex.
 When SGMA was passed, SWID annexed in roughly 10,000 acres of un-districted white lands located directly to its South.
-The water supplies of SWID are not shared with the 7th Standard Annex area - the purpose of the annexation was to provide SGMA coverage, and to provide a vehicle to collect funds from 7th Standard Annex landowners with the intent to use those funds to develop and adopt a GSP and implement P/MA's necessary to reach sustainability.
-Thus, there is a separate list of P/MAs for the SWID (which holds a contract with USBR for 50,000 AF of Class 1 water and 39,600 AF of Class 2 water through the Friant division), and the 7th Standard Annex (which is almost entirely reliant on groundwater supplies).
-While the exact schedule and timetable for implementation of all individual P/MAs is not exactly known at this time, general implementation schedules, also known as a "Glide Path," have been developed as summarized for SWID and 7th Standard Annex in Table 2 and Table 3 below and illustrated on Figure 4 and Figure 5.
-Table 2 and Figure 4 illustrate expected conditions for SWID and Table 3 and Figure 5 show conditions for the 7th Standard Annex.
+The water supplies of SWID are not shared with the 7th Standard Annex - the purpose of the annexation was to provide SGMA coverage, and to provide a vehicle to collect funds from 7th Standard Annex landowners with the intent to use those funds to develop and adopt a GSP and implement P/MA's necessary to reach sustainability.
+Thus, there is a separate list of P/MAs for the SWID GSA without 7th Standard Annex, and the 7th Standard Annex.
+For the purposes of this section, SWID GSA without 7th Standard Annex will be referred to as "SWID", and the 7th Standard Annex will be referred to as "7th Standard Annex".

+While the exact schedule and timetable for implementation of all individual P/MAs is not exactly known at this time, general implementation schedules, also known as a "Glide Path," have been developed as summarized for SWID and 7th Standard Annex in Table 2 and Table 3 below and illustrated on Figure 3 and Figure 4.
+Table 2 and Figure 3 illustrate expected conditions for the SWID GSA without the 7th Standard Annex and Table 3 and Figure 4 show conditions for the 7th Standard Annex.

-These "Glide Paths" are aimed to address 25 percent of the GSA's projected deficit during each five-year Milestone through 2040, which in turn will affect conditions of the relevant Sustainability Indicators based on the assumption that those conditions are directly related to the balance of supplies and demands within the GSP Area.
+These "Glide Paths" are aimed to address 25 percent of the GSA's projected deficit during each five-year Milestone through 2040, which in turn will affect conditions of the relevant Sustainability Indicators based on the assumption that those conditions are directly related to the balance of supplies and demands within the GSA.

-SWID has a minimum P/MA target of 22,489 AFY and the SWID P/MAs presented below have been developed to address this deficit in the five-year milestone periods referenced above.
-The SWID target deficit reduction in each five-year period is 5,622 AFY.
-Because the SWID Board of Directors immediately began developing P/MAs in 2015 shortly after SGMA was passed, the anticipated P/MA implementation schedule is forecasted to exceed the target deficit reduction for SWID by 2025.
+SWID has a minimum P/MA target of 22,560 AFY and the SWID P/MAs presented below have been developed to address this deficit in the five-year milestone periods referenced above.
+The SWID target deficit reduction in each five-year period is 5,640 AFY.
+Because the SWID began developing P/MAs in 2015 shortly after SGMA was passed, the anticipated P/MA implementation schedule is forecasted to exceed the target deficit reduction for SWID as early as 2025.

-The 7th Standard Annex has a projected deficit of 17,287 AFY.
-The P/MA implementation schedule for the 7th Standard Annex has been developed to mitigate 25 percent (4,322 AFY) of the projected deficit for this area during each five-year milestone period, thereby eliminating the deficit by 2040.
+The 7th Standard Annex has a projected deficit of 12,260 AFY.
+The P/MA implementation schedule for the 7th Standard Annex has been developed to mitigate 25 percent (3,065 AFY) of the projected deficit for this area during each five-year milestone period, thereby eliminating the deficit by 2040.